-To the extent that any profits are not distributed as dividends, the Board may set aside some or all of the Company's undistributed profits to a separate dividend profit reserve to facilitate the payment of future fully-franked dividends, subject to the balance of the franking account.
+To the extent that any profits are not distributed as dividends, the Board may set aside some or all of the Company's undistributed profits to a separate dividend profit reserve, to facilitate the payment of future fully-franked dividends, subject to the balance of the franking account.
 The ability to manage the level of fully-franked dividend payments over time is a key strength of the listed investment company structure.

 The Company's Dividend Reinvestment Plan ("DRP") provides shareholders with the option to receive some or all of their future dividends as ordinary shares in the Company instead of cash.
-The relevant issue price will be the volume-weighted average share price of the Company's shares sold on the ASX over the five business days subsequent to the date on which the Company's shares cease to trade cum-dividend.
-No discount will apply to the DRP issue price.
+The DRP discount of 2.5% will be considered for this year's final dividend at the 4 August 2020 ARCC meeting (i.e. the DRP issue price for the new PMC shares allotted under the DRP will be at a 2.5% discount to the relevant market price, being the volume-weighted average price of the Company's shares traded on the ASX over the five business days subsequent to the date on which the Company shares cease to trade cum-dividend).